 Not much, actually.
 I mean, did you know that pumpkin is technically a fruit?
 Really!
 I asked Mascha Davis MPH, RDN, founder of MiniFish.co and author of Eat Your Vitamins, what else I was missing.
-"This colourful winter squash contains vitamins, minerals, and fibre," she tells Refinery29.
+"This colorful winter squash contains vitamins, minerals, and fiber," she tells Refinery29.
 "It's nutrient dense, but it’s naturally sweet and can be paired with almost any dish."

 So pumpkin: a tasty snack with some solid nutrients.
 There's a snag, though.

 Many pumpkin foods and beverages on the market don’t contain much... pumpkin, Davis tells me.
 Did you know Starbucks' PSLs didn't actually contain pumpkin until 2015?
 While there's nothing wrong with enjoying a pumpkin-flavored, but pumpkin-free treat when a hankering hits, if you're eating something with the goal of getting pumpkins' signature hit of fiber or vitamin C, Davis suggests checking out a food's label before chowing down.